srgantmoomoo/postman/README.md

 this client is on Minecraft 1.12.2, Forge version 1.12.2-14.23.5.2768, Alpine 1.5, PanelStudio 0.1.7, and is coded in 100% java (although the website code is not java, obviously).

-join the postman discord - https://discord.gg/Jd8EmEuhb
+join the postman discord - https://discord.gg/Jd8EmEuhb.

-check out the postman website - https://moomooooo.github.io/postman/
+check out the postman website - https://moomooooo.github.io/postman/.

+*postman archive* - this basically just holds all the old versions of postman, https://github.com/moomooooo/postman-archive.

 thank you,